Sology/maily_herald-webui/README.md

 ## Usage

-Mount WebUI in your application:
+Mount the WebUI in your application:

 ```ruby
 # config/routes.rb